"Because this business of becoming conscious, of being a writer,

-I had to stop.
-I had to quit that gig.
-I had to step away from that platform.
-I had to shut down the column and walk away because I discovered that nobody comes to a political site for stories.
-They come to argue.
-They came to disagree.
+However, after some time, I had to stop.
+I had to step away from the platform.
+I soon realised that nobody comes to a political site for stories which is really annoying.
+Instead of reading, they come to argue.
+They come to disagree.
 And it got really toxic, really fast.

 Last week reminded me of that, about the need to step away to protect my heart, my sons, my family.
 It reminded me of that feeling that it's safer to be quiet than to say something lovely.